SwiftCommunityPodcast/podcast/README.md

 ### 🎙 For the community.
 By the community.

 Welcome, we're glad you're here!
-The Swift Community Podcast is a community-driven show focusing on the people that build, use, and support Swift, Apple's open source programming language.
-This repository is a place where anyone who is interested can stay informed about the latest developments, learn new techniques and engage with others in the community.
+The Swift Community Podcast focuses on the people that build, use, and support Swift, Apple's open source programming language.
+This repository contains the full library of episodes, show notes, and supporting documentation used in the development of the podcast to encourage its growth as an open source and community-driven collaboration between members of the Swift community.

 ### 🤝 Contributing

-Swift is a language for everyone...from the earliest beginner to most hardcore and everyone in between.
+Swift is a language for everyone...from beginner to experienced programmers and everyone in between.
+In that same spirit, we welcome contributions to the podcast from people of any experience level.
 No contribution is too small!

 This is by no means a complete list, but here are a few ways to contribute to the project: